 with the number of nonzero components $k_0=6$ and $k_0=12$ respectively.
 Note that $\theta_0$ contains weak signals $0.5$ and $-0.5$ and more nonzero components in the second setting.
-Similar to \citet{wang12} and \citet{cho13}, we use the R package {\tt mvtBinaryEP} to generate the correlated binary responses with an exchangeable correlation structure with correlation coefficient $\rho=0.3$ within each cluster. \\
+Similar to \citet{wang12} and \citet{cho13}, we use the R package {\tt mvtBinaryEP} to generate the correlated binary responses $(Y_{i1},\ldots,Y_{is})^\top$ for each $i=1,\ldots,n$ with an exchangeable correlation structure with correlation coefficient $\rho=0.3$. \\

-We compare the BGMM method to the frequentist penalized GEE method (PGEE) proposed by \citet{wang12}.
+Since this is a special case of the first motivating example in Section \ref{sec.examples}, we examine the performance of BGMM using the moment function $g(D,\theta)$ defined in \eqref{cldmom}.
+We compare the BGMM method to the frequentist penalized GEE method (PGEE) proposed by \citet{wang12} which is used to fit high dimensional longitudinal data.
+Let $\theta_{(k)}$ be the $k$th component of $\theta$.
 The PGEE solves a similar estimating equation to \eqref{glm1}

-with an additional SCAD penalty $P_{\lambda}(\theta) = (P_{\lambda}(\theta_1),...,P_{\lambda}(\theta_p))^\top$ and for $k=1,2,...,p$,
+with an additional SCAD penalty $P_{\lambda}(\theta) = (P_{\lambda}(\theta_{(1)}),\ldots,P_{\lambda}(\theta_{(p)}))^\top$ and for $k=1,\ldots,p$,

 The PGEE can be solved by an iterative Newton-Raphson algorithm as described in \citet{wang12}.
-In our simulations, we fix $a=3.7$ and truncate the estimated coefficients to zero if $|\hat \theta_k|\leq 10^{-3}$ ($k=1,2,...,p$). $\lambda_n$ is selected from the grid set $\{0.01,0.02,...,0.2\}$ by 5-fold cross validation.
+In our simulations, we perform in the same way as \citet{cho13}, fix $a=3.7$ and truncate the estimated coefficients to zero if $|\hat \theta_{(k)}|\leq 10^{-3}$ ($k=1,\ldots,p$). $\lambda_n$ is selected from the grid set $\{0.01,0.02,\ldots,0.2\}$ by 5-fold cross validation.
 We use an estimated correlation matrix for $\R$ based on the sample, instead of varying the correlation structures in \citet{wang12}.
-In fact, the sample estimation of $\R$ is quite precise for the true $\R$ in our $p<n$ case.\\
+In fact, the finite sample estimates of $\R$ are quite precise for the true $\R$ in our $p<n$ case.\\

 For the BGMM method, the prior on $\theta$ given a model $\M$ is the product of independent normal densities